mainwp/mainwp/readme.txt

 = 1.0.8 - 4-28-14 =
 * Added Minimum delay between requests to Settings Advanced Options
-* Added Minimum delay between requests to the same ip Settings Advanced Options
+* Added Minimum delay between requests to the same IP Settings Advanced Options
-* Fixed issue with some premium plugins showing as Trusted in email when not Trusted
+* Fixed issue with some premium plugins showing as Trusted in the email when not Trusted
 * Added Wp-Config Page Viewer to Server Information
 * Added new German translations
-* Changed Max Request Error Message to provide link to more information
+* Changed Max Request Error Message to provide a link to more information

 = 1.0.7 - 4-14-14 =
 * Fix menu position, so menus created by extensions will be below Extensions menu item
-* Fix for Favorites Extension: bug upload long file name
+* Fix for Favorites Extension: bug upload long filename
 * Added support for custom crontab settings (may reduce timeouts on bigger sites)
-* Optimized the delay settings between requests and requests to the same ip to reduce timeouts
+* Optimized the delay settings between requests and requests to the same IP to reduce timeouts

 = 1.0.6 - 3-31-14 =
 * Code changes for WP 3.9 Compatibility